xlladdins/xll/docs/Excel4MacrosE-G.md

 check box; if FALSE, Microsoft Excel clears the check box; if omitted, the current setting is used.

-X\_align    is a number from 1 to 4 specifying the horizontal alignment of the text.
+X\_align&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 specifying the
+horizontal alignment of the text.

 |              |                          |
 | ------------ | ------------------------ |